AlexiaNomena/Correspondence_Analysis_Free_Use/README.md

 ## Software requirements
 python version: 3.7 or +

-packages: numpy, pandas, matplotlib, matplotlib.pyplot, scipy, scipy.stats, seaborn.
+packages: numpy, pandas, matplotlib, matplotlib.pyplot, matplotlib.backends.backend_pdf , scipy, scipy.stats, seaborn.

 You can also get all these using conda by creating a new environment with the spec file `myPy3_spec.txt` (for a guidance, click [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))